 The SAT is a standardized college entrance exam that's accepted by every college in the U.S. and over 600 institutions internationally.
 It assesses the knowledge and skills your child is learning in the classroom—the same skills that are key to success in college and career.

-- The SAT is administered seven times a year in the U.S. at test centers throughout the country.
+- The SAT is typically administered seven times a year in the U.S. at test centers throughout the country.
 See SAT test dates.

 - Most students take the SAT for the first time in spring of their junior year; some take it again in fall of senior year.